openhab/openhab-docs/configuration/blockly/rules-blockly-logging.md

 ## Introduction

-This section explains only the blocks that have been added to the standard blocks by openHAB
+This section explains the blocks that have been added to allow logging.

 [[toc]]